basilfx/Azure-EntityLocked/README.md

 Function 'TimerTrigger-Orchestrator (Orchestrator)' is waiting for input.
 Reason: WaitForLockAcquisitionCompleted
 ```

+## Problem solution
+As it turns out, this demonstrator is behaving just fine.
+It turned out that the actual issue in production code was related to exceptions being raised in the function startup code.
+As a consequence, the orchestrator did not even run, and was not updated.

+The issue is under investigation, and more details can be found in [this issue](https://github.com/Azure/azure-functions-durable-extension/issues/1325).

 ## Reproduction steps
 * Start the function, locally.
 * Verify that it is running (it should log "Performing hard work")